OWASP/RiskAssessmentFramework/gui/README.md

 **IN DEVELOPMENT**

 ## Description
-Implemented the Settings page and fixed issues in profile page for the dashboard.
+Implemented the Home page and added the charts for risk assessment presentation for the dashboard.

 ## Todos
-- [] Home Page
 - [] History Page
 - [] Tools Page
 - [] Improvements in Settings